APD > Group Homes

 - If monitoring staff observe or suspect abuse or neglect of any resident of the home has occurred, such staff members shall contact the Florida Abuse Hotline immediately.

 - Issues revealed by the monitoring should be immediately brought to the attention of an Field medical case management nurse, field behavior analyst, or other supervisory staff as appropriate.

 - Client financial records are to be reviewed by field staff as part of the monitoring visit.
 This shall consist of at least one or two residents’ files being reviewed each month.
 If there are concerns or discrepancies, additional staff may get involved to assist in a more thorough review.

 - For homes with residents, at least six monthly monitoring surveys per year shall be done at times when at least one of the residents is present.

 - If the equipment is available, all residential monitors should take cameras with them during their monitoring visits and take photographs of violations.
 Photographic evidence serves as important supporting documentation should the Agency take subsequent disciplinary action in response to observed violations.
 Taking photos of documents (such as Medication Administration Records or client funding ledgers) also ensures that evidence is maintained and preserved in situations where licensees modify or falsify such documents after the monitor leaves the facility.

-- Field office staff must and track all documented checklist deficiencies.
-When a deficiency is noted during a facility survey, Field staff who conduct the subsequent monthly monitoring of that same facility shall ensure that either (1) all the previous months’ deficiencies have been corrected or (2) acceptable progress has been made in correcting those deficiencies.
+- Field office staff must track all documented checklist deficiencies.
+When a deficiency is noted during a facility survey, field staff who conduct the subsequent monthly monitoring of that same facility shall ensure that either (1) all the previous months’ deficiencies have been corrected or (2) acceptable progress has been made in correcting those deficiencies.
 Such information should be included within the notes section of the survey form.

 Quality Assurance for Monthly Residential Monitoring

 - Monthly monitoring staff should be periodically rotated among facilities so that the same individuals do not monitor the same set of homes every month for an indefinite period of time.

 - New monitors should have another field staff member or licensing supervisor accompany them on their first few site visits for training purposes.